TrainWeb.org Facebook Page

 The downstream view of the Brooks-Scanlon mill complex from the other end of the complex.
 Mill A is in the center of the photo, with part of Mill B visible to the right and the Shevlin-Hixon mills to the left across the river.
 Jeff Moore collection.

 Most of the timber owned by the company at the time was located to the south and east of Bend, on the eastern fringes of the narrow pine belt that lay between the Cascade Mountains and the western edge of the high desert rangelands.
 The size of operations contemplated by the company required a railroad to bring the logs to the mill, and work on the logging railroad commenced shortly after construction of the mill began.
-By the end of 1915 a total of eight miles of railroad had been completed and a second hand locomotive had been acquired from the Spokane Portland & Seattle Railway, which was the parent company of the Oregon Trunk.
-Grades on the railroad were generally held to a maximum of 2-1/2 percent, with the steepest grade on the line found right out of the mill complex on the climb out of the Deschutes River Canyon, which was accomplished with the help of a switchback.
+By the end of 1915 the company had built eight miles of railroad and acquired second hand locomotive from the Spokane Portland & Seattle Railway, the parent company of the Oregon Trunk.
+The company generally held grades on the railroad to a maximum of 2-1/2 percent, with the steepest grade on the line found right out of the mill complex on the climb out of the Deschutes River Canyon, which was accomplished with the help of a switchback.

 Brooks-Scanlon #2 with an early log train in the woods south of Bend.
 John T. Labbe Collection of Logging and Railroad Photographs, 1892-2010, Washington State Archives, Digital Archives, http://www.digitalarchives.wa.gov.

 Initial output of the Bend mill was around 300,000 board feet of lumber per day.
 By early 1918 the logging railroad had grown to 18 miles, with a logging camp located five miles out of Bend.
-Three locomotives were on the roster by this time, and the skidding of logs from the cutting site to the railroad landing was being accomplished with horses and high wheels.
+The company owned three locomotives by this time, and used horses and high wheels to skid logs from the cutting site to the railroad landing.
 Operations continued to expand quickly to the south and east to feed the ever growing appetite of the Bend mill.
-By 1922 daily production was up to 500,000 board feet, and the railroad rostered five locomotives and 160 log flats, with a pair of Clyde skidders and some McGiffert loaders working in the woods.
-Over 400 men were employed in the logging operations by this point, with the men based out of four camps.
+By 1922 daily production was up to 500,000 board feet and the railroad rostered five locomotives and 160 log flats, with a pair of Clyde skidders and some McGiffert loaders working in the woods.
+The company employed over 400 men in the logging operations by this point, with the men based out of four camps.

 The Brooks-Scanlon track layer at work.
 Jerry Lamper collection.

 Operations continued to expand, with nearly 70 miles of railroad in use by the late 1930s.
-Tractors and arches took over completely in the woods.
-The farthest southern point reached by the logging line was Cabin Lake in northern Lake County.
-From that point branches spread to the northeast as far as Sand Springs, not far south of Millican, and west past South Ice Cave to Ooskan Butte.
-However, by 1942 the southern holdings of the company were nearly logged out, and cutbacks to the railroad followed as the available timber was exhausted.
+The company tested six Caterpillar gas tractors in 1926, and the new technology coupled with logging arches rapidly replaced animal power in the woods.
+The railroad reached its southernmost point at Cabin Lake in northern Lake Conty, and from that point spurs spread as far to the northeast as Sand Springs, not far south of Millican, and west past South Ice Cave to Ooskan Butte.
+However, by 1942 the company had nearly logged out its southern holdings, and started cutting the railroad back.
 The Cabin Lake line was the first to go, followed quickly by the Sand Springs line.
-The railroad was cut back to China Hat, and by the mid-1940s the entire line southeast from Bend completely abandoned and removed.
-After the end of operations a good portion of logged over land in the McKay Butte-Arnold Ice Cave areas was used by the U.S. Army to conduct war games, with the old railroad grade turned into roads.
-After the war a good portion of the railroad grade was converted into private truck roads.
+The end of the railroad retreated back to China Hat, and the mid-1940s the company abandoned the entire line southeast from Bend.
+After the end of operations the U.S. Army used a good portion of logged over land in the McKay Butte-Arnold Ice Cave areas to conduct war games, with the old railroad grade turned into roads.

-The end of the line south of Bend did not mean the end of logging railroads, however, as in October 1943 the company started construction of a line to the northwest from Bend, towards the community of Sisters.
-To access this new line B-S was granted trackage rights over a short stretch of tracks owned by the Oregon Trunk (Spokane Portland & Seattle) that crossed the Deschutes River over a bridge.
-The first camp located on the new line was placed at Bull Springs, which was active until 1946 when the timber in the area was cut out.
-The final railroad-based log camp built by the company was then located at the junction of the McKenzie and Santiam highways just west of the small town of Sisters.
-The logging railroad was extended farther to the northwest, with branches built on both the east and south sides of Black Butte.
+The end of the line south of Bend did not mean the end of logging railroads, however, as in October 1943 the company started construction of a line to the northwest from Bend towards the community of Sisters.
+To access this new line the Oregon Trunk (Spokane Portland & Seattle) granted B-S was trackage rights over a short stretch of their tracks crossing the Deschutes River trestle.
+B-S built the first camp on the new line was at Bull Springs, which was active until 1946 when the timber in the area ran out.
+The company then built the final railroad-based log camp built by the company near the junction of the McKenzie and Santiam highways just west of the small town of Sisters.
+B-S continued pushing the logging railroad farther to the northwest, with branches built on both the east and south sides of Black Butte.

 One of Brooks-Scanlon's mikados switching a McGiffert loader in the woods.
 Jerry Lamper collection.